Thomas Lazur

 Practice Overview

-Over half of Thomas’ work has involved international arbitration.
+Thomas’s practice is split evenly between international arbitration and High Court work.
 He has extensive experience of arbitrations under the ICC, LMAA and LCIA arbitration rules.

 In addition to his work as counsel, Thomas is a Fellow of the Chartered Institute of Arbitrators (FCIArb), a TECBAR accredited adjudicator, a certified mediator, and an Advocacy Trainer for the Inner Temple.